ylatuya/cerbero-docs/start.md

     $ python2 cerbero-uninstalled -c config/cross-win32.cbc package gstreamer-1.0

+You can also cross-compile for 32-bit Linux when building on 64-bit Linux:

+    $ python2 cerbero-uninstalled -c config/cross-lin-x86.cbc package gstreamer-1.0

 While on Windows, to build for 32-bit x86 using MinGW and the MSVC toolchain (wherever possible), the config file to use is:

     $ python2 cerbero-uninstalled -c config/win32-mixed-msvc.cbc package gstreamer-1.0